khushij12/OS/README.md

 A computer can address more memory than the amount physically installed on the system.
 This extra memory is actually called virtual memory and it is a section of a hard disk that’s set up to emulate the computer’s RAM.
 The main visible advantage of this scheme is that programs can be larger than physical memory.
 Virtual memory serves two purposes.
 First, it allows us to extend the use of physical memory by using a disk.
 Second, it allows us to have memory protection, because each virtual address is translated to a physical address.

 **Thrashing:**
 Thrashing is a condition or a situation when the system is spending a major portion of its time in servicing the page faults, but the actual processing done is very negligible.

+## Why does thrashing occur?
-High degree of multiprogramming(if number of processes keeps on increasing in the memory), lack of frames (if a process is allocated too few frames, then there will be too many and too frequent page faults) causes Thrashing.
+High degree of multiprogramming(if number of processes keeps on increasing in the memory) , lack of frames(if a process is allocated too few frames, then there will be too many and too frequent page faults.) causes Thrashing.

 ## What is RAID ?
 Different types.
 RAID, or “Redundant Arrays of Independent Disks” is a technique which makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy or both.Data redundancy, although taking up extra space, adds to disk reliability.
 This means, in case of disk failure, if the same data is also backed up onto another disk, we can retrieve the data and go on with the operation.